csound-flossmanual/csound-floss/book/12-d-csound-in-ios.md

     outs asig , asig
     endin

-Above we get 'around' being restricted to the value of the UISlider by creating an exponential distribution in Csound.
+Above we get around being restricted to the value of the UISlider by creating an exponential distribution in Csound.
 Of course we could simply make the minimum and maximum values of the UISlider 20 and 20000 respectively, but that would be a linear distribution by default.
 In both cases here, the UISlider's range of floating point values is set to be from 0 to 1.

-**4.5 Momentary Button Binding**
+### Momentary Button Binding

 The momentary button binding is similar to the normal UIButton binding in that it uses a UIButton, however it differs in how it uses this